giellalt/lang-tkl/src-fst-morphology-root.lexc.md

 Special multiword units are analysed with:
 Non-dictionary words can be recognised with:

+For reduplication
+ ^R ^E ^3S  cons, vow, for 2- and 3-syll

 Question and Focus particles:

 Semantics are classified with